-HOT Screen - next generation Drug R&D
+HOT Screen - next generation of drug R&D

 From linear thinking to complex models or from late failure to early success